somework/p2p-path-finder/README.md

 // The search honours the configured guard thresholds.
 ```

 Guard-limit breaches are reported via `SearchOutcome::guardLimits()` metadata by default.
-To
+The returned `SearchGuardReport` exposes both boolean guard flags and the actual expansion,
-escalate those breaches to exceptions instead, call `withGuardLimitException()`:
+visited-state and elapsed-time counters for observability.
+To escalate breaches to
+exceptions instead, call `withGuardLimitException()`:

 ```php
 $config = PathSearchConfig::builder()